mjbradvica/personal-website-articles/2021/blazor-series/blazor-refactoring-inputs.md

 - An input component that is specific to the input type (text, number, email)
 - A container around the component that has the styling, label, and validation

-Lets start with our container component first.
-If we extract everything around the component and leave a RenderFragment for our input we should get the following:
+Starting with our container component first.
+If we extract everything around the component and leave a RenderFragment for our input, we should get the following:

 ```csharp
 @using System.Linq.Expressions